Just Wait

 Coyotes howling and our dogs barking

-Dudley snorting when he thinks I have another bite of food – silly pig
+Dudley snorting when he thinks I have one more bite – silly pig

 Yes, the farm girl in me misses those things the most.
 But I’m still not through.
 Because my Christian heart misses some very important things, too…